pinterest/gestalt/docs/markdown/android/icon.md

 ## Naming

-- All Android icons in the Gestalt system start with the prefix `ic_` and end with the suffix `_pds`
+- All Android icons in the Gestalt system start with the prefix `ic_` and end with the suffix `_gestalt`
 - Follow the [web icon naming convention](http://pinch.pinadmin.com/new-icon-naming) when possible
 - Names should be kebab-case: all lowercase, with multiple words separated by a dash
 - Start with the primary function first&mdash;instead of `circle-arrow`, use `arrow-circle`